RijelEk/About/README.md

 I am

 - Programming with React/Remix/Next, Node, Javascript/TypeScript, GraphQL and other fancy tech in fashion
-- Learning Rust & Swift
+- Learning Rust, Swift
-- Exploring possibilities of WebGL
+- Exploring possibilities of WebGL with Three.js, Rapier and GLSL
 - Never finishing games on Unity